jek97/Assignment1/README.md

               break
   '''
   To see how this method works we can see the pseudocode of it:
-  '''
-  grab_token(): method to grab the nearest silver token, leave it behind the robot, and return to the position when the token was grabbed.
+  '''grab_token(): method to grab the nearest silver token, leave it behind the robot, and return to the position when the token was grabbed.

       while ever: ( in this way the following command will be repeated untill the task accomplish)